 Blood sugar levels can fluctuate for many reasons

 Physical or emotional stress triggers the release of hormones that can cause high blood sugar levels.
-For women, menstruation and menopause cause hormonal changes that affect blood sugar levels.
+Menstrual periods and menopause also cause changes in the hormones that affect blood sugar levels.

-Regular blood sugar testing will expose patterns and help you and your health care team to control your diabetes.
+Regular blood sugar testing can uncover patterns.
+This can help you and your health care team control your diabetes.
 If you experience persistent hyperglycemia, talk with your team about adjusting your diabetes treatment.